turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 #### In Another Controller

 Most commonly you want to render the template for an action in this controller.
-Occassionally, though, you might want to render an action from another controller.
-Use a string parameter and prefix it with the other controller's name like this:
+Occasionally, you might want to render an action from another controller.
+Use a string parameter and prefix it with the other controller's name:

 ```ruby
 render 'articles/new'
 ```

-Even if you were in the `CommentsController`, it would pull the view template corresponding to `ArticlesController#new`.
+Even if this were executed in the `CommentsController` it would pull the view template corresponding to `ArticlesController#new`.

 ### Content Without a View Template